Syrian refugee returns set to slow as donor support fades

 Follow topic:

-Some 1.2 million refugees in addition to 1.9 million internally displaced people have gone back home following the civil war that ended with Assad's overthrow, but millions more are yet to return, according to UNHCR.
+Some 1.2 million refugees, in addition to 1.9 million internally displaced people, have gone back home following the civil war that ended with Mr Assad’s overthrow, but millions more are yet to return, according to UNHCR.

 The agency said much more support was needed to ensure the trend continues.